 - In the morning, we add squash at breakfast.
 Check out these pancakes if you want some ideas.

 - We use it in first courses like soups.
-One of our favorites is a curried coconut pumpkin soup (recipe coming soon).
+One of our favorites is a curried coconut pumpkin soup.

-- The puree is perfect in a moist and deliciuos cake, muffins, and, of course, a classic pumpkin pie.
+- The puree is perfect in a moist and delicious cake, muffins, and, of course, a classic pumpkin pie.

 Our pumpkin mash recipe